sematext/docs/docs/logagent/installation-heroku.md

   heroku drains:add --app YOUR_HEROKU_MAIN_APPLICATION `heroku info -s | grep web-url | cut -d= -f2`$LOGSENE_TOKEN
 ```

-Now you can see your logs in Logsene, define Alert-Queries or use Kibana for Dashboards.
+Now you can see your logs in Logsene, define Alert Queries or use Kibana for Dashboards.

-3. Scale Logagent service on Heroku
+5. Scale Logagent service on Heroku

-In case of high log volume, scale logagent-js on demand using
+To handle high log volume, scale Logagent on demand using
 ``` bash
 heroku scale web=3
 ```